fuzziqersoftware/sharedstructures/README.md

 - Integers
 - Floating-point numbers
 - Boolean values
-- Null (this is not the same as the key not existing - a key can exist and have a Null value)
+- Null (this is not the same as the key not existing - a key can exist and have a null value)

 Both HashTable and PrefixTree support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
-Note that atomic increments on HashTables are supported only in C++ and not in Python, but all other operations are supported in both languages.
+Note that atomic increments on HashTables are supported only in C++ and not in Python, but all other operations (including atomic increments on PrefixTrees) are supported in both languages.

 ### Array/list types